-Exclusions
+Article 37 Exclusions

-Sections C (Settlement of Disputes between an Investor and the Host Party) and D (State-to-State Dispute Settlement Procedures) of this Agreement do not apply to the matters set out in Annex III.
+Sections C (Settlement of Disputes between an Investor and the Host Party) and D (Settlement of Disputes between the Parties) shall not apply to the matters set out in Annex IV.

-Application and Entry into Force
+Article 38 Application and Entry into Force

-- 1. All Annexes are an integral part of this Agreement. - 2.
-The Parties may agree to amend this Agreement.
-These amendments shall constitute an integral part of this Agreement and shall enter into force pursuant to paragraph 3. - 3.
-Each Party shall notify the other in writing of the completion of the procedures required in its territory for the entry into force of this Agreement or any amendments made pursuant to paragraph 2.
-This Agreement or any amendments made pursuant to paragraph 2 enters into force on the date of the later of these notifications. - 4.
-This Agreement shall remain in force unless a Party notifies the other Party in writing of its intention to terminate it.
+1. All Annexes are an integral part of this Agreement.

+2. Each Party shall notify the other Party in writing of the completion of the procedures required in its area for the entry into force of this Agreement.
+This Agreement enters into force on the date of the later of these notifications.

+3. This Agreement may be amended by mutual written consent of the Parties.
+All amendments enter into force in the same manner as stated in paragraph 2.

+4. This Agreement shall remain in force unless a Party notifies the other Party in writing of its intention to terminate it.
 The termination of this Agreement will be effective one year after notice of termination has been received by the other Party.
-In respect of investments or commitments to invest made prior to the date when the termination of this Agreement becomes effective, Articles 1 to 40 inclusive, as well as paragraphs 1, 2 and 3 of this Article, shall remain in force for a period of 15 years.
+In respect of investments or commitments to invest made prior to the date when the termination of this Agreement becomes effective, Articles 1 to 37 inclusive, as well as paragraphs 1 and 2 of this Article, shall remain in force for a period of 15 years.

-IN WITNESS WHEREOF, the undersigned, duly authorized, have signed this Agreement.
+IN WITNESS WHEREOF, the undersigned, duly authorized thereto by their respective Governments, have signed this Agreement.

-DONE in two originals at OTawa on this 12th day of June 2018, in the English, French and Romanian languages, each version being equally authentic.
+DONE in two originals at on this day of 20, in the Chinese, English, and French languages, each version being equally authentic.

-FOR THE GOVERNMENT

-OF CANADA

-FOR THE GOVERNMENT
+FOR THE GOVERNMENT OF CANADA

-OF THE REPUBLIC
+FOR THE GOVERNMENT OF THE HONG KONG SPECIAL ADMINISTRATIVE REGION OF THE PEOPLE'S REPUBLIC OF CHINA

-OF MOLDOVA

-ANNEX B.10
+ANNEX I